1. Home

 A few different studies have looked at the increase in home value that adding solar panels can provide:

-- Solar panels can add an incremental home value of $10 to around $25 for every $1 reduction in annual energy bills, according to a study (PDF) by The Appraisal Journal.
+• Solar panels can add an incremental home value of $10 to around $25 for every $1 reduction in annual energy bills, according to a study (PDF) by The Appraisal Journal.
 That research was funded by the Department of Housing and Urban Development (HUD) and the US Environmental Protection Agency (EPA), and it’s been cited (PDF) by the National Renewable Energy Laboratory (NREL).
-This study was completed in 1999, in case you’re worried that solar leading to an increase in home values is a recent trend.
+This study was completed in 1999, showing that solar increasing home values isn’t a recent trend.

 How Solar Panels Increase Your Home Value